Saunders College of Business: Institute for Business Ethics and Corporate Social Responsibility

 The Institute for Business Ethics and Corporate social responsibility supports research and teaching at Saunders and focuses on the interdependent relationship between business and society.

 Venture Creations

 The Venture Creations incubator at RIT is a place where early to mid-seed stage companies can advance their concepts on the way to joining the ranks of profitable, viable businesses in New York State.
 Saunders students and faculty engage with VCI companies through Saunders Consulting Group, Capstone Projects, and provide additional real-world business exposure to the classroom.

 Rankings

 Undergraduate programs

-College Factual #3 in the 2021 rankings of Management Information Systems degree programs and #5 for Best Value Colleges for Management Information Systems in the Middle Atlantic Region.

-U.S. News & World Report #67 in the 2021 rankings of top undergraduate business programs.
+U.S. News & World Report #77 in the 2025 rankings of top undergraduate business programs.

-Poets & Quants #58 in the 2021 Best Undergraduate Business Programs and #28 in employment outcomes.
+Poets & Quants #59 in the 2025 Best Undergraduate Business Programs.

 Graduate programs

-Times Higher Education’s World University Rankings, #54 in the 2019 THE/WSJ Business School Report: Two-Year MBA Degrees.

-U.S. News & World Report #89 in the 2021 best business schools.
+Bloomberg #73 in the 2025 Best B-Schools.

+Fortune #76 in the 2023-2024 Best MBA program rankings.

-Poets & Quants #95 in the 2020-2021 U.S. MBA program rankings.
+Poets & Quants #98 in the 2023-2024 U.S. MBA program rankings.

-Bloomberg Businessweek #93 on list of 2020-2021 best U.S. business schools with full-time MBA programs.
+U.S. News & World Report #100 in the 2025 Best Business Schools.